-Uninstructed Imbalance Energy (UIE)

-Any charges or payments to the PGE EIM Entity pursuant to Section 29.11(b)(3)(B) and (C) of the MO Tariff for UIE not otherwise recovered under Schedule 4, Schedule 4R, or Schedule 10 shall not be sub-allocated to Transmission Customers.

-[…] Unaccounted for Energy (UFE)

-Any charges to the PGE EIM Entity pursuant to Section 29.11(c) of the MO Tariff for UFE shall
+2. Intrachange Imbalance.

+Intrachange Imbalance is assessed when deviations occur between the Intrachange portion of a Transmission Customer’s Base Schedule and the Transmission Customer’s Intrachange schedule at an applicable FMM or RTD market interval.
+BPA will assess Intrachange Imbalance when requested by Power Services or a Transmission Customer and upon meeting the requirements in the BPA EIM BP.
+Intrachange Imbalance shall be assessed IIE at either the Fifteen Minute Market (FMM) LMP, the Real-Time Dispatch (RTD) LMP, or both, depending upon when the changes to the Transmission Customer’s Intrachange occurs.
+Intrachange Imbalance shall be calculated as follows:

+a.
+Calculation of Intrachange Imbalance - FMM-IIE

+A Transmission Customer shall be charged or paid for Intrachange Imbalance measured as the deviation of the Intrachange portion of the Transmission Customer’s Base Schedule compared to the Transmission Customer’s Intrachange schedule at the applicable FMM interval (“FMM Schedule”).
+Such imbalance shall be settled as FMM-IIE for the period of the deviation at the applicable PNode FMM price where the source resource responsible for the Intrachange is located, as determined by the MO under Section 29.11(b)(1)(A)(ii) of the MO Tariff.

+b.
+Calculation of Intrachange Imbalance – RTD-IIE

+A Transmission Customer shall be charged or paid for Intrachange Imbalance measured as the deviation of the FMM Schedule compared to the Transmission Customer’s Intrachange schedule at the applicable RTD interval.
+Such imbalance shall be settled as RTD-IIE for the period of the deviation at the applicable PNode RTD price where the source resource responsible for the Intrachange is located, as determined by the MO under Section 29.11(b)(2)(A)(ii) of the MO Tariff.

+c.
+Adjustment to IIE Settlement for Source Resource Responsible for an Intrachange

+The source resource responsible for an Intrachange shall be charged or paid an amount of Intrachange Imbalance that exactly offsets the Intrachange Imbalance paid or charged the Transmission Customer under Sections IV.C.2.a and b above.

-not be sub-allocated to Transmission Customers.
-Charges for Under-Scheduling or Over-Scheduling Load
+D. Charges for Under-Scheduling or Over-Scheduling Load

 1. Under-Scheduling Load

-Any charges to the PGE EIM Entity pursuant to Section 29.11(d)(1) of the MO Tariff for underscheduling load shall be assigned to the Transmission Customers subject to Schedule 4 based on each Transmission Customer’s respective under-scheduling imbalance ratio share, which is the ratio of the Transmission Customer’s under-scheduled load imbalance amount relative to all other Transmission Customers’ under-scheduled load imbalance amounts who have under-scheduled load for the Operating Hour, expressed as a percentage.
+Any charges to the BPA EIM Entity pursuant to Section 29.11(d)(1) of the MO Tariff for underscheduling load shall be assigned to the Transmission Customers subject to Schedule 4 based on each Transmission Customer’s respective under-scheduling imbalance ratio share, which is the ratio of the Transmission Customer’s under-scheduled load imbalance amount relative to all other Transmission Customers’ under-scheduled load imbalance amounts who have under-scheduled load for the Operating Hour, expressed as a percentage.

 2. Over-Scheduling Load

-Any charges to the PGE EIM Entity pursuant to Section 29.11(d)(2) of the MO Tariff for overscheduling load shall be assigned to the Transmission Customers subject to Schedule 4 and Schedule 4R based on each Transmission Customer’s respective over-scheduling imbalance ratio share, which is the ratio of the Transmission Customer’s over-scheduled load imbalance amount relative to all other Transmission Customers’ over-scheduled load imbalance amounts who have over-scheduled load for the Operating Hour, expressed as a percentage.
+Any charges to the BPA EIM Entity pursuant to Section 29.11(d)(2) of the MO Tariff for overscheduling load shall be assigned to the Transmission Customers subject to Schedule 4 based on each Transmission Customer’s respective over-scheduling imbalance ratio share, which is the ratio of the Transmission Customer’s over-scheduled load imbalance amount relative to all other Transmission Customers’ over-scheduled load imbalance amounts who have over-scheduled load for the Operating Hour, expressed as a percentage.

 3. Distribution of Under-Scheduling or Over-Scheduling Proceeds

-Any payment to the PGE EIM Entity pursuant to Section 29.11(d)(3) of the MO Tariff shall be distributed to Transmission Customers that were not subject to underscheduling or overscheduling charges during the Trading Day on the basis of Metered Demand and in accordance with the procedures outlined in the PGE EIM BP.
+Any payment to the BPA EIM Entity pursuant to Section 29.11(d)(3) of the MO Tariff shall be distributed to Transmission Customers on the basis of Metered Demand whose daily average absolute imbalance is less than 5 percent or 2 MW (whichever is greater) of its daily average schedule..

+E. EIM Neutrality and Uplift Charges and credits

 1. EIM BAA Real-Time Market Neutrality (Real-Time Imbalance Energy Offset- BAA)